Hello my fellow Netizens!

 Not only was sticking out like a sore thumb always going to be my lot in life, and there was simply no hiding from it (trying to blend in with other kids sucked anyway)... but old stuff, especially that built-to-last old stuff that you can fix with your hands or old technology that has limited but sexy functionality, is awesome.

-Twenty one years ago I opened up the comic store of my dreams in San Francisco with Kirsten Baldock, and we're still running it today, Isotope - the Comic Book Lounge.
+Twenty four years ago I opened up the comic store of my dreams in San Francisco with Kirsten Baldock, and we're still running it today, Isotope - the Comic Book Lounge.
 It truly is a dream job.
 I had this crazy vision of what I wished comic stores could be like and just had to see it come to life.
 My comic book store takes a lot of work and a lot of love and a lot of creativity.
 It's a fun place where I get to host all sorts of unique and unusal events.
 And putting comic books in people's hands is the best job I could ever hope to have.
-Things went so well with the comic store, and I had that probably slightly insane itch to spread my creative wings even further, so ten years ago I decided to risk it all to throw the greatest party / comic convention I could dream up, called MorrisonCon, with 10 of our most favorite comic book creators at the Hard Rock Casino in Las Vegas.
+Things went so well with the comic store, and I had that probably slightly insane itch to spread my creative wings even further, so ten years ago we decided to risk it all to throw the greatest party / comic convention Kirsten and I could dream up, called MorrisonCon, co-created with Grant Morrison and 9 other of our most favorite comic book creators at the Hard Rock Casino in Las Vegas.
 Just in time for the end of the Mayan Calendar and just before the coming of Ragnarök.
 The party of the millennium!
 Thanks to the hard work and brilliance of Kirsten and our friend Ron, and the creators and the guests, we did just that.
 A huge success and a truly legendary event in the comics industry.
 And thankfully it didn't destroy my beloved comic store or our relationships in the process.
 I am truly blessed to have been able to bring those parallel-Earth visions of comic stores and comic conventions to life.

-A few years ago I restored my dad's 1965 Mustang and drive it every weekend now.
-That was another life-long dream.
+A few years ago we restored my dad's 1965 Mustang and drive it every weekend now.
+Another life-long dream.
 I have known that car my entire life, rode in it as a baby with my sisters along the Wisconsin River, and also watched it sit dead in my childhood driveway for more years than I can count.
 I'll never forget telling a neighbor kid as he was kicking my ass in my own driveway that someday I'd fix that car up and drive far away from all the bullshit.
 He didn't believe me, and neither did most other people throughout my life.
 But I knew they were wrong.
-After moving to California, and then spending all my savings to open my comic book store, the Mustang sat outside for 16 years before I could finally get her running again.
+After moving to California, and then spending all my savings to open the comic book store, the Mustang sat outside for 16 years before I could finally get her running again.
 We spent six long winter months in a cold garage wrenching under that hood, cleaning the interior, and endlessly hand-sanding the destroyed paint to reveal beautiful layers hidden beneath the surface.
 Hard work but it was worth it.

 Let's see... what else should I tell you about myself?
 I live with two adorable cats, Asgard and Avalon.
 I built them a Tiki Bar for Cats under some wicker lawn furniture just before I started on this site.
 If you like cats you can see my old school Macintosh-Dithered photos of them on the left hand side of this page and also in a larger format at the 1-Bit Mac Dither Kitten Theater.
 I love them very much.